sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/4 - Better Late Than Never.md

 "Oooh, *that's* what that is," Flowey suddenly said.
 "I thought the guy had lost his marbles."

 "No, well... that's Killer, I suppose."
 Chara shrugged.
 "He's the one that really went off the deep end to become who he is now."

+"i'm sorry, i just. i need a sec."
+Sans stood up, opening the door to the room gently and stepping outside, leaving it open. "i'm still here," he said from the hall. "just. need to breathe."

+"No you don't."
+Flowey rolled their eyes.

+"okay, fine, i don't. i *want* to breathe."

+"What about, um, Dream and Nightmare?
+What version of... our universe... created them?"

+"None of them," was X-Chara's simple answer.

+"Well *that* doesn't make any sense," Flowey sighed.

+"Some millenia ago," they began to explain, "something new *was* created"